About the Workshop

 Awards:

-- Best Paper Award: $200 USD will be awarded to the most outstanding paper as selected by the program committee.
+- Best Paper Award: $200 USD will be awarded to the 2 most outstanding papers as selected by the program committee.

-- Best Poster Award: $400 USD will be awarded to the best poster presentation.
+- Best Poster Award: $400 USD will be awarded to the best poster presentation, numbers to be determined.

 Important Dates: